Sir Thomas Rich was born in Gloucester in 1601, as the entry in the Baptismal Register of St John’s, Northgate shows.

-In his will of 1666 he left his Gloucester house in Eastgate and £6000 to establish a school in Gloucester for twenty poor boys.
-The money was mainly invested in farm land and the rent was to pay for the running of the school.
-The school was opened in 1668 one year after Sir Thomas Rich's death.
-He was buried in the parish church at Sonning and his ornate tomb may be seen under the church tower.
+In his will of 1666 Sir Thomas left his house on Eastgate Street in Gloucester and £6000 to establish a school in the city for 20 poor boys.
+The money was mainly invested in farmland, and the rent paid for the running of the school, which opened in 1668.
+Sir Thomas was buried in the parish church at Sonning and his ornate tomb may be seen under the church tower.

-The traditional Blue Coat uniform was worn.
-This consisted of a navy blue drugget coat, yellow stockings, leather belt, white collar and tabs and each boy wore a numbered silver medallion.
+The Blue Coat uniform was worn, comprising a navy blue drugget coat, yellow stockings, leather belt, white collar and tabs, and each boy wore a numbered silver medallion.
 We possess several of these medallions and photographs of boys in this uniform dating from the 19th century.
 The school continued to use the Eastgate Street house until 1807, when new school buildings were erected on the same site.
 The oldest school photograph we have is dated 1875, seen here.

-In 1882 the name of the school was changed from the Blue Coat Hospital to Sir Thomas Rich's School and the old uniform was abandoned for one initially requiring only a cap and the Rich crest for a badge.
-By now the school had increased in size to a hundred boys, some coming in from the surrounding villages, and three masters.
-So larger premises were needed and the school moved in 1889 to Barton Street.
+In 1882 the name of the school was changed from the Blue Coat Hospital to Sir Thomas Rich's School, and the old uniform was changed for one initially requiring only a cap and the Rich’s crest for a badge.
+By this time the School had increased in size to 100 boys, some coming in from the surrounding villages, and three Masters.
+Larger premises were needed and in 1889 the school moved to Barton Street.
 The Gloucester Guildhall, which today operates as an arts centre and cinema, was built on the Eastgate Street site of the original school.

-The Barton Street site contained the School House, which still stands, and linked to it a hall which doubled as a gymnasium, several laboratories, an art room and woodwork room, a library and a number of class rooms.
-Other class rooms were scattered over what is now a car park.
-Richians who remember those buildings will not be surprised to learn that when the school was inspected in 1950 the premises were described as the worst in the south west of England!
-By 1904 there were three hundred boys in the school although some of the ablest still moved to Christ's Hospital with scholarships.
-It was not until 1925 that there was a sixth form and in 1930 the first eight Sir Thomas Rich’s boys went on to university.
+The Barton Street site comprised the School House, which still stands, and linked to it a hall which doubled as a gymnasium, several laboratories, an art room, a woodwork room, a library and a number of classrooms.
+Other classrooms were placed around what is now a car park.
+By 1904 there were 300 boys in the school, although some of the ablest continued to win scholarships to Christ's Hospital.
+A Sixth Form was added in 1925 and in 1930 the first eight Sir Thomas Rich’s boys went on to university.

-The tercentenary in 1966 was celebrated by an appeal which enabled a swimming pool to be added to the impressive new facilities, the statue of a blue coat boy was placed on a rock in the Quad, where it still stands today, and the School was granted its own coat of arms.
+The School’s tercentenary in 1966 was celebrated by an appeal to build a swimming pool.
+At the same time a statue of a Blue Coat Boy in traditional uniform was placed on a rock in the Quad, where it still stands today, and the School was granted its own coat of arms.
 The Royal Seal can be seen in display in the School Hall.